WOSP-C/wosp-c-24/index.md

 ## Technical Program Committee

-Of course, here's the list with each entry preceded by a dash:

 - Andre Bondi, Software Performance and Scalability Consulting LLC, USA
 - Vittorio Cortellessa, University of L’Aquila, Italy
 - Diego Elias Costa, Concordia University, Canada